Learning Torque Control for Quadrupedal Locomotion: Learning Torque control for Locomotion

-The policy is modeled with a multilayer perceptron (MLP) which has 3 layers of 512, 256 and 128 exponential linear units (ELUs), followed by an output layer that specifies the mean of the action distribution.
+The policy is modeled with a multilayer perceptron (MLP) which has 3 layers of 512, 256, and 128 exponential linear units (ELUs).
 The standard deviation of the action distribution is set to a fixed value.
 The value function is modeled by a separate network with the same configuration as the policy network.
-Table \ref{table:ppo_hyperparameters} summarizes the hyperparameters for training our model with proximal policy optimization (PPO) in simulation \cite{schulman2017proximal}.

-\subsubsection{Domain adaptation}

-Because of the inconsistency in the physical dynamics between the simulated and real environments, reality gap often arises when transferring the policy learned in simulation to a real robot.
-To bridge the reality gap, a series of measures such as increasing the noise level, adding latency and domain randomization are implemented.

-We assume Gaussian distribution to be present on the real robot for all quantities in the observation space.
-Thus, each observation vector collected from the simulation is corrupted by manually specified noise before entering the training process.
-The noise levels for the observation items are determined empirically and shown in TABLE \ref{table:observation_space}.
-To identify baseline noise levels upon which we keep increasing to serve as the training noise, the noise levels of the observation items when the robot is stationary are measured and used.

-Compared to simulators which give observations perfectly at the exact current time step, real robots produce inevitable delays due to computation and communication.
-In contrast to the case where the frequency of the RL controller is way less than that of the PD controller, our 500\,\si{\hertz} direct torque controller is more sensitive to delays.
-On a trial-and-error basis, we choose the number of latency steps to be 1, or equivalent to 2\,\si{\milli\second}, during training.
-In model validation and real-world tests, this manual addition of latency is removed.
+The policy is optimized with proximal policy optimization (PPO) \cite{schulman2017proximal}.
+Note that we do not choose a complicated architecture, such as a teacher-student structure in \cite{lee2020learning}, since we would like to use a simple architecture to validate our learning torque control framework.

+\subsection{Domain Adaptation}